-We earn interest on margin lending to customers secured by marketable securities these customers hold with us; from our investments in U.S. and foreign government securities; from borrowing and lending securities; on deposits (in positive interest rate currencies) with banks; and on certain customers' cash balances in negative rate currencies.
+We earn interest on margin lending to customers that is secured by marketable securities these customers hold with us; from our investments in U.S. and foreign government securities; from borrowing and lending securities; on deposits (in positive interest rate currencies) with banks; and on certain customers' cash balances in negative rate currencies.
 We pay interest on customer cash balances (in sufficiently positive interest rate currencies); for borrowing and lending securities; on deposits (in negative interest rate currencies) with banks; and on our borrowings.

-Net interest income (interest income less interest expense), for the current year, increased \$276 million, or 32%, compared to the prior year, to \$1,148 million.
-The increase in net interest income was driven by strong securities lending activity and higher average margin loan balances, tempered by a decrease in the average federal funds effective rate.
+Net interest income (interest income less interest expense), for the current year, increased \$1,126 million, or 68%, compared to the prior year, to \$2,794 million.
+The increase in net interest income was driven by higher benchmark interest rates and customer credit balances.

-Net interest income on customer balances, for the current year, increased \$59 million, compared to the prior year, driven by a \$16.7 billion increase in average customer margin loans; an \$11.8 billion increase in average customer credit balances; and an increase in customer cash balances in negative rate currencies; partially offset by a decrease in the average federal funds effective rate to 0.08% from 0.38% in the prior year.
-Outside the U.S., notably in Europe, despite the proportionately higher growth in foreign currency cash balances, negative benchmark interest rates in some currencies have affected our ability to achieve positive yields on our segregated cash in this region.
+Net interest income on customer balances, for the current year, increased \$882 million, compared to the prior year, driven by an increase in the average federal funds effective rate to 5.02% from 1.68% in the prior year and a \$5.9 billion increase in average customer credit balances.
 See the "Business Environment" section above in this Item 7 for a further discussion about the change in interest rates in the current year.